hsiehsc/referenceusa_webscrape/README.md

 `install.packages("RSelenium")`
 `install.packages("tidyr")`
 `install.packages("tidyverse")`

+Wait for the installation to finish.
+The installation will be finished when the red stopsign in the middle of the screen goes away.
 ### Step 2
 1. Run the code that begins with `library`.
 There should be **three** lines of code.
 2. Run the code that begins with `driver`, then run the code that begins with `remDr`